Other Frequently Asked Questions:

 How much is your CEO paid?

-The Chief Executive is Tim Collins.
-A former GP, Special Advisor to Mary Harney and Brendan Howlin, Chief Executive at Newstalk 106-108FM and CEO of North West Broadcasting, Mr Collins brings a wealth of media, political and medical experience to Irish Heart.
+The CEO of the Irish Heart Foundation is Tim Collins.
+A former GP, political Special Advisor, Chief Executive at Newstalk and CEO of North West Broadcasting, Mr Collins brings a wealth of media, political and medical experience to the Irish Heart Foundation.

 I thought charities were run by volunteers, why does Irish Heart pay staff?

-Irish Heart enjoys support from as many as 3,000 volunteers annually who generously donate their time to support our work.
-Our volunteers come from communities all around Ireland including schools, workplaces and clubs.
+The Irish Heart Foundation enjoys support from as many as 3,000 volunteers around the country who generously donate their time to support our work.
 We also benefit from the advice of top medical experts in the country who give up their time to serve on our voluntary medical councils across a range of areas including stroke, heart failure, hypertension and disease prevention.
-Even our Board members are voluntary.
+Our Board members also volunteer their time.

-In Irish Heart, we regularly punch above our weight to deliver national programmes and awareness to benefit children, adults, communities and at risk groups in every corner of Ireland, with a relatively small team of full and part-time staff.
+In the Irish Heart Foundation, we regularly punch above our weight to deliver national programmes and awareness to benefit children, adults, communities and at-risk groups in every corner of Ireland, with a relatively small team of full and part-time staff.

-Our paid staff are vital to the delivery of high quality services in patient support, prevention, advocacy, research and resuscitation and very importantly to ensure we spend donor money as effectively and efficiently as possible.
+Our paid staff are vital to the delivery of high-quality services in patient support, prevention, advocacy, research and CPR and to ensure we invest our funds as effectively and efficiently as possible.
 We work to the highest standard and our professionalism is further evidenced by having support staff in finance, database management, communications and human resources.